z0on/2bRAD_denovo/2brad_denovo_README.txt

 2bRAD_trim_launch.pl fastq barcode2=4 > trims
 # And if you have the original-style libraries without degenerate tag and without in-line barcode, use this:
 2bRAD_trim_launch.pl fastq > trims
+# AND IF you sequenced your double-barcoded, deduplicatable libraries on HiSeq 4000 alone
+# (resulting in poor quality at restriction site and adaptor bases) and you have used BcgI enzyme, use this:
+2bRAD_trim_launch_dedup2.pl fastq > trims

 # quality filtering using fastx_toolkit